-Update: These offers for the Capital One® Spark® Cash for Business and the Capital One® Spark® Miles for Business have expired.
+Update: This offer for the Capital One® Spark® Miles for Business has expired.
 Learn more about the current offers here.

 Capital One Venture Card welcome bonus

 The Capital One Venture Card offers a welcome bonus of 50,000 bonus miles after spending $3,000 on purchases within the first three months from account opening.

 Capital One Venture Card annual fee

-The Capital One Venture Card has a $95 annual fee, though it’s waived for the first year.
-The introductory bonus gets you $500 worth of travel, so if you want to look at it differently, the welcome bonus will get you rewards equivalent to the annual fee for the first six years, not factoring in the rewards you earn from spending money on the card.
+The introductory bonus is worth at least $500 of travel, so if you want to look at it differently, the welcome bonus will get you rewards equivalent to the annual fee for the first six years, not factoring in the rewards you earn from spending money on the card.

 Capital One Venture Card rewards structure

 The Capital One Venture Card offers unlimited 2x Venture miles.
 Not all “miles” are created equal, so below I’ll talk more about how Venture miles can be redeemed.